 Email your supporting documents to email@example.com

 - The bank account details must be that of the student.
-The only exception to this is where the applicant has additional support needs which makes this impractical.
+The only exception to this is where the applicant has additional support needs which make this impractical.
 We will contact the school for their advice on the information provided before a decision is made.

 - Applicant’s birth certificate

-- If you are in employment a P60 for year-end April 2021 will be suitable or a Wk.
-52 or Month 12 payslip showing the final payment to date.
+- If you are in employment, a P60 for year-end April 2023 will be suitable or a Week 52 or Month 12 payslip showing the final payment to date.

-- If you are in receipt of benefits please provide us with letters or certificates confirming the total benefit received for the period April 2020 -April 2021.
+- If you are in receipt of benefits please provide us with letters or certificates confirming the total benefit received for the period April 2022 to April 2023.

 - If you have a Tax Credit form (TCAN) from HMRC which shows your actual income for 2022-2023 this will be sufficient.

-- If you are a lone parent household we will require proof of this, provide us with your Council Tax Bill showing the 25% reduction, TCAN showing you claim as an individual or Universal Credit Monthly Statement showing you are single.
+- If you are a lone parent household we will require proof of this, provide us with your Council Tax Bill showing the 25% reduction, TCAN showing your claim as an individual or Universal Credit Monthly Statement showing you are single.